Columbus Bike-Share Accident Attorneys

 Cycling is popular all over the Columbus area, and it should be.
 It’s great exercise, it’s fun, and it’s environmentally friendly.
 Our city encourages community members to ride bikes.
 Bike sharing must be distinguished from cycling in general, however.
 When you own a bike, you have the opportunity to check your own tires, make sure the gears are right, and address any issue you might find.
 When you rent a bike from a company like UH Bikes, then you are taking a chance.
 You don’t know whether your rental bike has been properly maintained.
 What if they missed something?
 What if a tire goes flat, the brakes don’t work, or the bike locks up?

 If you are involved in an accident while operating a rental bike, you may be able to pursue a lawsuit to recover financial compensation for your injuries and lost wages.
-At the Rinehardt Law Firm, our experienced attorneys will evaluate your case at no cost.
+At the Rinehardt Injury Attorneys, our experienced attorneys will evaluate your case at no cost.
 Contact our office at (419) 529-2020.

 Why Do I Need a Lawyer?